ujw0l/ctcl-image-gallery/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Install CTC lite ecommerce plugin if not installed
 3. CTC Lite Image Gallery block will appear in CTC LITE section
-4. Add block and images and set up imension with block setting
+4. Add block and images and set up dimension with block setting